Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Geometric considerations around ,

-The subgroup of index two in $O(q,\RR)$ that preserves $\Nscr(Y)_{\RR,-1}^+$ is denoted by $O^+(q,\RR)$.
+Recall that the subgroup of index two in $O(q,\RR)$ that preserves $\Nscr(Y)_{\RR,-1}^+$ is denoted by $O^+(q,\RR)$.
 It is the group of isometries of the hyperboloid model.
 The subgroup $\SO^+(q,\RR)$ is the group of orientation preserving isometries of the hyperboloid model.
+Recall also that $\Aut^+ \Nscr(Y)$ is defined as the group of isometries of $\Nscr(Y)$ which preserve the orientation of the positive 2-planes (see \S \ref{sec:K3prelim} for details).

 Note that in the natural map

 the two $+$'s have different meanings.
 In fact \eqref{eq:isom} kills $-1$ (the image of $[1]$) and its image is $\SO^+(q,\RR)$.
 More precisely \eqref{eq:isom} induces an isomorphism